djmikejr/EdgewarePlusPlus/README.md

 •*User friendly way to change default images, such as splash screens or icons*

+•*Speaking of default images, the splash screen and icons have been changed to shiny new ones! (why? answer is below in the FAQ!)*

 ## Planned Additions

 Planned additions, as well as currently known issues, can now be found on the [issues page](https://github.com/araten10/EdgewarePlusPlus/issues).